momo009l/CS50-Harvard-2026_By.Momo/Week 01/README.md

 I don’t explain the code line by line while running it, because these programs are not something you just run once and get a final answer.
 There is no single “correct” solution.
 Instead, my code is shared as a reference and learning guideline that others can adapt and improve on. 😋

 ### 📋 There are 5 projects in total:
-* [Hello,World.](/Week%2001/01-Hello%2CWorld./hello.c) Project 1 focuses on the basic structure of a C program.
+* [Hello,World.](/Week%2001/01-Hello%2CWorld./hello.c) focuses on the basic structure of a C program.
-* [Hello,It’s Me.](/Week%2001/02-Hello%2CIt’s%20Me./Me.c) Project 2 is about getting input from the user (in this case, from myself).
+* [Hello,It’s Me.](/Week%2001/02-Hello%2CIt’s%20Me./Me.c) is about getting input from the user (in this case, from myself).
-* [Credit](/Week%2001/03-Credit/credit.c) Project 3 covers conditions and logical reasoning.
+* [Credit](/Week%2001/03-Credit/credit.c) covers conditions and logical reasoning.
-* [Mario](/Week%2001/04-Mario) Project 4 demonstrates the use of loops and formatting, with two versions: less and more.
+* [Mario](/Week%2001/04-Mario) demonstrates the use of loops and formatting, with two versions: less and more.
-* [Cash](/Week%2001/05-Cash) Project 5 focuses on algorithmic thinking, also with two versions: less and more.
+* [Cash](/Week%2001/05-Cash) focuses on algorithmic thinking, also with two versions: less and more.